U.S. immigration law has many policy potholes.

 His story sparked the creation of various international adoption advocacy organizations, composed largely of other adoptees who, like Craspar, live in the United States with no path to citizenship.

 On the one hand, as a naturalization lawyer, I know the separation of immigrants from their U.S. citizen family members and removal to a country they don’t remember is not uncommon in immigration law.

 It’s a dismal aspect of our nation’s immigration policies.

-Despite the obvious pain and suffering for mixed status families trapped in these situations, Congress has not shown any sense of urgency to address immigration reform.
+Yet, despite the obvious pain and suffering for individuals and families trapped in these situations, Congress has not shown any sense of urgency to address immigration reform.

 South Korean Adopted At Age 3 Is To Be Deported Nearly 40 Years Later